aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/jpeg-to-xlsm/_index.md

 The following example demonstrates how to convert JPEG to XLSM in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert JPEG into XLSM.
+Follow the easy steps to convert JPEG to XLSM.
 Upload your JPEG file, then simply save it as XLSM file.
 For both JPEG reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original JPEG document.

 {{% /blocks/products/pf/agp/text %}}